 Summary: The monarch butterfly is an iconic species whose eastern populations have declined by 90% and western populations by 99% in recent years.
 Through the National Wildlife Federation's (NWF) Mayors' Monarch Pledge, U.S. cities, municipalities, and other communities are committing to create habitat for the monarch butterfly and pollinators, and to educate residents about how they can make a difference at home and in their community.
-Mayors who have taken the Mayors' Monarch Pledge must commit to implement at least three of 30 action items outlined on the NWF website (nwf.org/MayorsMonarchPledge) every year the pledge is taken.
+Mayors who have taken the Mayors' Monarch Pledge must commit to implement at least three of 30 action items outlined on the NWF website

+(nwf.org/MayorsMonarchPledge) every year the pledge is taken.
 At least one action must be taken from the "Program & Demonstration Gardens" section.
 Mayors that complete eight or more actions will receive special recognition as part of the National Wildlife Federation's Mayors' Monarch Pledge Leadership Circle, and those that complete 24 or more actions will be recognized as a Monarch Champion.
 In addition, the City must report on its progress of implementing these actions annually including details about the event such as who was engaged, how many individuals engaged and how many milkweed or pollinator-friendly native nectar plants were planted over how large an area.
-The City first took the pledge for the 2021 program year and renewed its pledge for the 2022 program year.
+The City first took the pledge for the 2021 program year and renewed its pledge for the 2022 and 2023 program year.

-FY 2022/23 Objective: Implement at least three Monarch action items and compile the annual report detailing how they were implemented to remain in good standing with the Mayors' Monarch Pledge guidelines.
+FY 20232/243 Objective: Implement at least three Monarch action items and compile the annual report detailing how they were implemented to remain in good standing with the Mayors' Monarch Pledge guidelines.

-- Implement projects to fulfill the following three action items: - o Engage with the SeaWeeders to support monarch butterfly conservation. - Engage with the SeaWeeders and other partners to plant native milkweeds and nectar-producing plants in locations like the Coastal Rail Trail, at the La Colonia Community Center, and other city-owned properties.

-- Add or maintain native milkweed and nectar producing plants in community gardens and at the El Jardin de los Ninos at the La Colonia Community Center. - Prepare annual report about progress on the above three actions including statistics on numbers of plants purchased or planted.
+- Implement projects to fulfill the following three action items: - Continue to Eengage with the SeaWeeders to support monarch butterfly conservation. - Continue to Eengage with the SeaWeeders and other partners to plant native milkweeds and nectar-producing plants in locations like the Coastal Rail Trail, at the La Colonia Community Center, and other City-owned properties. - Add or maintain native milkweed and nectar producing plants in community gardens and at the El Jardin de los Ninos at the La Colonia Community Center. - o Add native milkweed and nectar producing plans at new City projects, including the future Glenmont Park. - Prepare annual report about progress on the above three actions including statistics on numbers of plants purchased or planted.